 Genocide as a state pastime

 In all cases the killers who perpetrated those crimes claimed righteous revenge.
-They all say virtue is on their side, including the terrorists on our side.
+They all said virtue was on their side, the terrorists on our side, freedom fighters.

 Save the bad guys